 A Furry Retirement!

-Here at MWG Senior Services, we want to promote health living for our clients in retirement.
+Here at MWG Direct, we want to promote health living for our clients in retirement.
 For those who don't know, the term "wellness" is defined as practicing daily healthy habits to gain better physical and mental health outcomes.
 There are so many options for creating a healthy lifestyle, such as adding a furry friend to your home!

 Below are some common benefits to having an animal around you:

 - Going to pet-friendly parks or beaches are great ways to gain connections with new people.